Sousaku Kokeshi by Masami Kato

 CONDITION - VERY GOOD

 Very minimal patina from sun.
-Slight ware on varnish on the back of the body, but not highly noticeable.
+Slight wear on varnish on the back of the body, but not highly noticeable.
 Overall very good condition.

 Vintage, antique and pre-loved items may show some signs of aging or wear.
 Please inspect the photos carefully before making your purchase.